Stocks, Oil Slump As China Retaliates And Trump Digs In Heels - UrduPoint

 Stocks, Oil Slump As China Retaliates And Trump Digs In Heels

-London, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2025) Equities and oil prices extended a global rout for markets Friday after China hit back over President Donald Trump's tariff blitz with its own mammoth levy on US goods, inflaming global trade war fears.
+New York, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2025) Equities and oil prices extended a global rout for markets Friday after China hit back over President Donald Trump's tariff blitz with its own mammoth levy on US goods, inflaming international trade war fears.

-The Chinese government said it would impose additional 34 percent tariffs on all imports of US goods, making it the first major nation to unveil retaliatory measures.
+The Chinese government said Friday it would impose an additional 34 percent tariffs on all imports of US goods, making it the first major nation to unveil retaliatory measures.

 Despite the market turmoil, Trump insisted that "my policies will never change" and urged the US Federal Reserve to cut interest rates.